alserranor/SFOcrime/README.md

 The dataset used for analysing the crime in San Francisco can be found in Kaggle, in the following link [here](https://www.kaggle.com/roshansharma/sanfranciso-crime-dataset).

 Also, must give credit to the Udacity Data Science Nanodegree and all the resources they have provided me with.

+This code is licensed under a MIT license provided in the license.md file included in the repository.